Los Angeles Guitar Quartet

-The Los Angeles Guitar Quartet (LAGQ) is an American classical guitar ensemble that was formed in 1980.
+The Los Angeles Guitar Quartet (LAGQ) is an American classical guitar ensemble formed in 1980.
 It consists of John Dearman, William Kanengiser, Douglas Lora (who replaced Scott Tennant at the end of 2023) and Matthew Greif (who replaced Andrew York at the end of 2006).
 They play nylon string guitars to imitate a variety of instruments and effects.

 They have played in many styles: baroque, bluegrass, flamenco, rock, and new-age.
 The quartet received a Grammy Award for Best Classical Crossover Album in 2005 for Guitar Heroes.

-Background
+History

-Anisa Angarola assembled the quartet in 1980 at the University of Southern California with help from guitarist Pepe Romero.
+Anisa Angarola, William Kanengiser, John Dearman, and Scott Tennant met as students at the University of Southern California.
+They assembled the quartet in 1980 under the guidance of guitarist Pepe Romero, who taught at the school.

 In 1990 Andrew York replaced Angarola.
 In 2006 York was replaced by Matthew Greif.
+In 2023 Douglas Lora replaced Scott Tennant.

 The group's first album included works by Holst, Rossini, and Stravinsky.
 Although primarily a classical ensemble, the group dabbles in other genres.
 The album Guitar Heroes included music by Chet Atkins, Sergio Assad, Steve Howe, and Pat Metheny.
 The group has played classical music from the Baroque, Classical, Renaissance, Romantic, and modern periods.

+The group founded their own label, LAGQ Records, in 2015.
+The label's first release was the album New Renaissance.
+The second release was Opalescent, in 2022.